|Faculty of Arts & Science

 Petitions Regarding Term Work (see also Term Work)

 Matters concerning term work normally fall within the authority of the instructor.
 Students unable to comply with given deadlines must contact their instructor prior to the deadline if an extension to the deadline is being requested.
 Students should expect no consideration if an issue is raised after the assignment deadline.

 Normally, all term work must be submitted by the last day of classes, unless an earlier date has been specified by the instructor.
-Instructors may grant extensions beyond their own deadlines or beyond the last day of classes up until the last day of the examination period provided that a student presents legitimate reasons, e.g. illness, with appropriate documentation as determined by the instructor.
+Instructors may grant extensions beyond their own deadlines or beyond the last day of classes up until five working days after the last day of the examination period, provided that a student presents legitimate reasons, e.g. illness, with appropriate documentation as determined by the instructor.

-Extensions beyond the last day of the examination period can be approved only through a petition.
-Such petitions for an extension of time for term work must be initiated before the last day of the relevant examination period.
+Extensions beyond the deadline (five working days after the last day of the examination period) can be approved only through a petition.
+Such petitions for an extension of time for term work must be initiated within five working days after the last day of the relevant examination period.
 Late requests will not be accepted.
 Students must file the petition after consultation with the instructor regarding a suitable extension date.
 The Committee on Standing consults the department concerned for information about the status of the course work, and the steps, if any, that must be taken to complete the course.
 Students seeking an extension of time for term work are expected to have been in contact with their instructor before the initial deadline and must continue working on the outstanding assignments while they await a decision.

 Petitions Regarding Examinations (see also Examinations)